 Our Founding Shareholders have the exclusive right under our amended and restated articles of association ("articles of association") to nominate up to 50% of our directors so long as they own in the aggregate at least 40.0% of our issued and outstanding share capital.
-Following the completion of this offering, the Founding Shareholders will hold approximately 48.5% of our issued and outstanding share capital (and 48.5% if the underwriters' option to purchase additional Ordinary Shares is exercised in full).
-As a result, the Founding Shareholders will also have significant influence over the outcomes of other matters submitted to shareholders for approval.
+The Founding Shareholders hold approximately 50.1% of our issued and outstanding share capital.
+As a result, the Founding Shareholders have significant influence over the outcomes of other matters submitted to shareholders for approval.
 The Founding Shareholders are entitled to vote their shares according to their own interests, and such interests may be different than the interests of our other shareholders and may delay, deter or prevent a change in control or other business combination that might otherwise be beneficial to our shareholders.
 See "Related Party Transactions - Voting Agreement," and "Management - Board Composition."